Best of the Blessed

 Best of the Blessed is a greatest hits album by German power metal band Powerwolf.
 Initially set to be released on 5 June 2020, it was later released on 3 July 2020 via Napalm Records.
 The album is partly a collection of songs released since 2013, while also containing six re-recorded songs and one re-written song released prior to 2013.

-A limited earbook and LP box edition also features a second disc named The Live Sacrament, which will feature live songs recorded during Wolfsnächte Tour 2018.
+A limited earbook and LP box edition also features a second disc named The Live Sacrament, which features live songs recorded during Wolfsnächte Tour 2018.

-Before the album was released, the group released the song "Kiss of the Cobra King" as a single on 1 November 2019.
-The song received a music video.
-On 27 March 2020, they released the single "Werewolves of Armenia".
+Before the album was released, the group released the new version of "Kiss of the Cobra King" as a single on 1 November 2019.
+The song received a music video as well.
+On 27 March 2020, they released the new version "Werewolves of Armenia" as the second single.